 As had become their custom, on the first day Perry waited on Last Stand Ridge until Kat had time to get there and kill him.
 He knew it pissed some of the guys off, the way he refused to go down until Kat came flying up the ridge and vaulted from her horse with a piercing war cry – but so what, tough shit for them.
 She would run at him and he would fall under her weight.
 As she pretended to slit his throat she always gave him a full kiss on the lips, her body shielding this from the people watching in the grandstands.
 He never wanted her more than right then.
 Pretend dead on his back in the dust and horseshit, an erection straining the front of his blue cavalry trousers.

 This year was different, but only a little.
 Perry staggered and gestured as if he were in agony.
 The field was littered with the bodies of the fallen and he could sense their annoyance.
 Fucking go down already, man, one of the dead bluecoats lying in the dust near him muttered.
 It’s hotter than hell out here.
 Show’s over.
 Warriors on horseback were circling and Perry stumbled and then rose slowly to his feet.
-The crowd was clapping and cheering and he was scanning the [She] rode him like she had stolen him and God himself was in pursuit. ridge-line for Kat.
+The crowd was clapping and cheering and he was scanning the ridge-line for Kat.
 And then she came and it was a sight to see.
 She and her horse were cast from the same mould.
 Her brown thighs rippled and tensed, echoing the muscled brown haunches of her mount.
 Everything was black streaming hair, black flowing mane.
 He turned to face her, and when she swung one leg and sprung from the horse, he caught a fast glimpse of taut inner thigh.
 His heart hiccuped.
 She rushed him and tackled him full force.
 He tried to get a quick feel of breast as he went down but she made a show of pinning his arms as she straddled him with her knife between her teeth.
 She brought the dulled blade across his throat theatrically and when she leaned in close for the kiss he thought he saw tears smearing the paint on her cheeks.
 It could have been sweat.
 But then he saw her sad smile.

 There were no good restaurants in Crow Agency – actually no restaurants at all if you didn’t consider fast food a viable option – so he bought steaks and they grilled them on the small fenced patio off the back of his hotel room.
 It didn’t matter, about the lack of restaurants, because they couldn’t have been seen like that anyway, out together.
 The reservation was small.
 Word would have travelled.